-Accreditation of a laboratory acts as an official recognition of it's professional capabilities and competence to perform specific types of calibrations, measurement, sampling and tests.
+The accreditation of a laboratory implies official recognition of the laboratory's professional capabilities and competence to perform specific types of calibrations, measurement, sampling and tests.
 Accreditation is available for all types of activities in any organization, whether it is a part of a factory, the public or in the private sector.
-Accreditation enables consumers wishing to test or calibrate a product, substance or instrument to find a reliable service for testing or calibration that meets their needs.
+Accreditation enables consumers wishing to test or calibrate a product, substance, or instrument to find a reliable service for testing or calibration that meets their needs.
 It also enables the organization to evaluate whether it is performing its work properly and in accordance with international standards.